liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/00-publishing-content-dynamically-intro.markdown

 supports tags, categories, vocabularies, comments, ratings, and asset relationships.

-The Asset Publisher portlet is designed to display multiple assets.
+The Asset Publisher application is designed to display multiple assets.
 It has quite a few configuration options which you'll cover in this chapter.
-By default, abstracts (previews) of recently published assets are displayed by the Asset Publisher portlet and links to their full views are provided.
-You can configure the Asset Publisher portlet to display a table of assets, a list of asset titles, or the full content of assets.
+By default, abstracts (previews) of recently published assets are displayed by the Asset Publisher app and links to their full views are provided.
+You can configure the Asset Publisher app to display a table of assets, a list of asset titles, or the full content of assets.
 You can also configure the Asset Publisher to display only certain kinds of assets and you choose how many items to display in a list.
-The Asset Publisher portlet is very useful for displaying chosen types of content, for displaying recent content, and for allowing users to browse content by tags and categories.
-The Asset Publisher is designed to integrate with the Tags Navigation and Categories Navigation portlets to allow this
+The Asset Publisher app is very useful for displaying chosen types of content, for displaying recent content, and for allowing users to browse content by tags and categories.
+The Asset Publisher is designed to integrate with the Tags Navigation and Categories Navigation apps to allow this.

 This chapter covers the following topics: